-Ceiling (i.e., the maximum amount for an individual award made under this announcement): \$750,000 (unless approval is received from the DOE Project Officer to submit a supplemental request of up to \$250K in additional funds.
-See Part II, Section G.)

-Floor (i.e. the minimum amount for an individual award made under this announcement: \$1.00
+- Ceiling is the maximum amount for an individual award made under this announcement: \$750,000 (unless approval is received from the DOE Project Officer to submit a supplemental request of up to \$250K in additional funds.
+See Part II, Section G.) - 2.
+Floor is the minimum amount for an individual award made under this announcement: \$1.00.